`Death By Racism’: Part of America’s DNA from the start?

 But recent events like the deaths of George Floyd in Minneapolis and of Ahmaud Arbery, a 25-year-old black man chased and killed by armed white men as he jogged through a south Georgia neighborhood, could not be ignored.
 Especially because there was video.

-“There’s something about seeing a dead body on the ground,” said Rayshawn Ray, a sociology professor at the University of Maryland and fellow at The Brookings Institution.
+“There’s something about seeing a dead body on the ground,” said Rashawn Ray, a sociology professor at the University of Maryland and fellow at The Brookings Institution.

 Ray said black people are often victims of over-policing.
 For example, he said, 80 to 90 percent of the arrests for breaking social distancing rules in New York City were of blacks or Latinos.